The True Cost of Inventory Financing: Factor Rates and What to Compare

 The key advantage: you only pay for what you use, for as long as you use it.
 A revolving credit facility is particularly cost-effective when your inventory turns quickly — stock that sells in 30 days costs far less to finance than stock that sits for 90.

-Annual Percentage Rate (APR): When comparing interest-bearing products, ask for the APR — the annualised cost including fees.
-This gives you a like-for-like comparison across different products and lenders.
+Annual Percentage Rate (APR): When comparing interest-bearing products, ask for the APR or an equivalent annualised cost that includes fees.
+This helps you compare different products and lenders more consistently.

 Factor rates — the flat cost structure used by MCAs